-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Saving Money on Printing Labels.

 Saving Money on Printing Labels